House of Balloons / Glass Table Girls

 "House of Balloons / Glass Table Girls" is a song by the Canadian singer-songwriter the Weeknd, from his debut mixtape, House of Balloons (2011).
 The Weeknd wrote the song with its producers, Doc McKinney and Illangelo.
 It was included on his compilation album, Trilogy (2012).
 The song is a two-part track.
-Its first part, "House of Balloons", was built around a sample of the British band Siouxsie and the Banshees' 1980 single, "Happy House", and lyrically attempts to convince someone that everything is fine in his "happy house".
-Its second part, "Glass Table Girls", replaces the sample with a darker beat, and discusses lyrical themes of drugs and sex.
+Its first part, "House of Balloons", was built around a sample of the British band Siouxsie and the Banshees' 1980 single, "Happy House", and lyrically attempts to convince someone that everything is alright in his "happy house".
+Its second part, "Glass Table Girls", replaces the sample with a darker beat, and discusses lyrical themes of drug abuse and sex.

 Music journalists included the song in several listicles and praised its sadness, its production, the use of falsetto, and the song's exploration of a degenerate party nightmare and the obsessed music world.
-It was performed at the Weeknd's first shows and included on the set lists for all of his tours: The Fall Tour (2012), The Kiss Land Fall Tour (2013), the Madness Fall Tour (2015), the Starboy: Legend of the Fall Tour (2017), Asia Tour (2018), and the After Hours til Dawn Tour (2022–2024).
+It was performed at the Weeknd's first shows and included on the set lists for all of his tours: The Fall Tour (2012), The Kiss Land Fall Tour (2013), the Madness Fall Tour (2015), the Starboy: Legend of the Fall Tour (2017), Asia Tour (2018), and the After Hours til Dawn Tour (2022–2026).
 It was certified silver by the British Phonographic Industry (BPI).

 Background and production

 In an interview with Rolling Stone, the Weeknd said that the inspiration for the first part and the mixtape's title came from a house located in Parkdale, Toronto.
 He stated that he and his friends would throw parties and invite girls over, and to make it more "celebratory", they would add balloons.

-The producer Doc McKinney first met the Weeknd through Adrian Gough and Cirkut in January 2011.
+The producer Doc McKinney had first met the Weeknd through Adrian Gough and Cirkut in January 2011.
 As McKinney played songs to the Weeknd for consideration, "House of Balloons / Glass Table Girls" immediately caught his attention.
 During an interview with the Canadian broadcaster Tom Power, McKinney revealed more information regarding the recording of the track; stating that before the second part of the track was made, it was originally a 25 minute version of "House of Balloons".
 The Weeknd expressed his desire to rap at the end of the track, asking McKinney to make a beat, leading to the creation of "Glass Table Girls".

 The Weeknd released his debut mixtape, House of Balloons, through his website on March 21, 2011.
 Out of nine songs, "House of Balloons / Glass Table Girls" is placed at number three.
 Afterwards, it was included on the Weeknd's compilation album, Trilogy, on November 13, 2012.